Reposted: August 11 2019

 At the bottom of the Skeleton pass looking back the way I had come.
 If you zoom in and have a keen eye, you can see the Mountain Hut.

-The 'skeleton pass', a former guerrilla route between Zimbabwe and Mozambique, So named because way back when when gold prospectors were up there in droves, a skeleton was found on the pass.
+The 'skeleton pass', a former guerrilla route between Zimbabwe and Mozambique, So named because way back when gold prospectors were up there in droves, a skeleton was found on the pass.

 This clandestine route over the mountains is what appealed to my very nature.